Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Error analysis

-using no more than $1.07 \cdot 30^q$ $\mathcal{S}_{k_l}, \mathcal{S}_{k_r}$ operators. \end{corr} \begin{proof} To synthesize the block-encoding of higher-order annihilation/creation operators, we will directly apply \cref{thm:general-adder-error}.
+using no more than $1.07 \cdot 30^q$ $\mathcal{S}_{k_l}, \mathcal{S}_{k_r}$ operators. \end{corr} \begin{proof} To synthesize the block encoding of higher-order annihilation/creation operators, we directly apply \cref{thm:general-adder-error}.
 We quantify the error by bounding the block-encoding norm.
-Note that: \begin{fact} A $k^\text{th}$ order block-encoded operator has a bounded norm:
+Note that: \begin{fact} A $k^\text{th}$ order block-encoded operator has a bounded norm

 \end{fact} Thus, the constant $C_\textrm{BCH} $ is bounded, as $C_\textrm{BCH} \leq \max(\Lambda^{k_l / 2}, \Lambda^{k_r / 2}, c) \leq \max( \Lambda^{\max(k_l, k_r) / 2}, c) = c$ by hypothesis.
 Next, observe that $\norm{AB}, \norm{(AB)^\dagger} \leq \Lambda^{(k_l + k_r) / 2} $.
 Thus, $C_{TOTAL} \leq \max( \Lambda^{(k_l + k_r) / 2}, c^2) = c^2$.
 Therefore, the final error scaling will be upper bounded by $\mathcal{O}((c^2 t )^{\min(p_l, p_r) / 2})$. \end{proof}